dirtyhenry/tech-articles/_posts/2021-01-03-activating-open-type-features-ios.md

 [Inter][1] is an awesome typeface.
 It is free, open-source, and on top of looking great by default, it provides [many OpenType features][2] that are really easy to use on a website.
-Its [alternate digits feature][3] is one of them.
+The [alternate digits feature][3] is one of them.
 Just add the following to a CSS style and you’re done.

 ```css